Key takeaways

 Why should you write an apartment newsletter?

-You should write an apartment newsletter because it can help improve residents’ outlook on your property and retain them longer.
-If circulating a regular property newsletter helps retain even just one resident, it could save you upwards of $2,500 in fees to find a new tenant.
+It helps if you write an apartment newsletter because it can help improve residents’ outlook on your property and retain them longer.
+If circulating a regular property newsletter helps retain just one resident, it could save you $2,500 in fees to find a new tenant.

 In multifamily housing, keeping residents engaged with your property is one of the most effective ways to increase resident retention.
 Residents who are informed about everything their community has to offer are more likely to become long-term tenants.